MDuncan98/UWEFlix-Cinema-System-ESD-2022/README.md

 By Arjun Binning, Benedict Ramage-Mangles, Matthew Hill, Michael Duncan, Ross Williams

-The UWEFlix website is intended to replace the existing paper system.
+The UWEFlix website is developed using a Django virtual environment, and is intended to replace the existing paper system.

 Install instructions - Linux
 -----